Single-index models for extreme value index regression: Introduction

-In recent years, there has been rapid development in the estimation of the conditional EVI with covariate information in the context of regression.
-The nonparametric estimator of conditional EVI was suggested by Gardes (2010), Stupfler (2013), Daouia et al. (2013), Stupfler and Gardes (2014), Goegebeur et al. (2014), Goebegeuer et al. (2015), and Ma et al. (2020).
-However, with the large dimension of covariates, such an estimator faces the problem of curse of dimensionality and hence, the efficiency of a fully nonparametric estimator is not guaranteed.
-Therefore, for high dimensional covariates, we need to adopt flexible modelling of the target function to avoid the curse of dimensionality.
-For this, the linear model, proposed by Wang and Tsai (2009), is the easiest approach.
-The rate of convergence of the linear estimator does not depend on the covariate dimension.
-Chavez-Demoulin and Davison (2005)and Youngman (2019) used the additive model.
-In mean or quantile regression, the additive model is known as the method of avoiding the curse of dimensionality (Horowitz and Mammen 2004).
-Li et al. (2020) carried out EVI regression with a partially linear model.
-Wang and Li (2012) and Wang et al.(2013) studied the conditional Hill estimator from linear extremal quantile regression.
-The varying coefficient model has been developed by Ma et al.(2019).
-Thus, the study of the EVI modelling has been a topic of interest in recent years.
-In this paper, we introduce the single index model in the EVI estimation with covariates.
+In recent years, rapid development has occurred in the estimation of the conditional EVI with covariate information in the context of regression.
+The nonparametric estimator of conditional EVI was suggested by Gardes (2010), Stupfler (2013), Daouia et al. (2013), Stupfler and Gardes (2014), Goegebeur et al. (2014), Goebegeur et al. (2015), and Ma et al. (2020).
+However, in a high-dimensional setting, such an estimator presents the difficulty of the curse of dimensionality.
+For that reason, the efficiency of a fully nonparametric estimator cannot be guaranteed.
+Therefore, for high-dimensional covariates, one must adopt flexible modelling of the target function to avoid the curse of dimensionality.
+The linear model, proposed by Wang and Tsai (2009), is the classical approach used for flexible modelling of the target function.
+However, the linear model is unable to capture the behavior of the data having a nonlinear structure.
+In other words, the linear model is too restrictive to account for the complexity of the data.
+As a flexible semiparametric approach, Chavez-Demoulin and Davison (2005) and Youngman (2019) have used the generalized additive model.
+Li et al. (2020) conducted EVI regression with a partially linear model.
+Wang and Li (2012) and Wang et al. (2013) studied the conditional Hill estimator from linear extremal quantile regression.
+The varying coefficient model was developed by Ma et al. (2019) and Momoki and Yoshida (2024).
+Although the study of the EVI modelling has persisted as a topic of interest in recent years, it has never been considered in relation to the single index model, although the single index model is also flexible modelling approach.
+This gap in the related literature motivates us to introduce the single index model in EVI estimation with a large dimension of covariates.